 Monitors should be placed in the breathing zone, a height range between 3 and 6 ft (0.9 and 1.8 m) above the floor.
 Placement in this zone will ensure that the device collects samples from air that building occupants are breathing.

 Similarly, monitors should be installed away from corners, doors, windows, fresh air diffusers, or air purifiers.
-Doors and windows provide avenues for outdoor air to affect air quality readings, especially if the outdoor air is significantly better or worse then indoor air.
+Doors and windows provide avenues for outdoor air to affect air quality readings, especially if the outdoor air is significantly better or worse than indoor air.
 Fresh air diffusers and air purifiers can have a similar effect, and commercial air quality monitors near these devices will provide skewed readings.

 According to the RESET Standard, monitors should be at least 16 ft (5 m) away from operable windows, fresh air diffusers, and air purifiers.
 For windows, if space doesn't permit this placement, then the monitor should be placed no closer to the window than half the space, measured from the window inwards.
 For purifiers and diffusers, if space doesn't permit, then devices should be placed closer to air returns than air diffusers.